How to spot fake Hunter Boots

 The Hunter Logo

 The Hunter logo label is actually more difficult to fake than you might think.
 The logo is located at the top front of the boots.
 It is black text on a white rectangular label with a red border.
 You can look at the logo on the Hunter website and compare it to the boots you’re looking at if you want to verify how it should look.
-The print should be clear and easily readable with no faded colours or blurry lines Hunter Logo It should be noted that not all Hunter boots have the ‘Hunter’ logo.
-Some boots, for example the Hunter Argyll boots have the ‘Argyll’ logo instead Hunter Argyll Logo The silver buckle at the top of the boots should also have ‘Hunter’ etched on to them.
-Not all boots have a buckle.
-Hunter Buckle with logo
+The print should be clear and easily readable with no faded colours or blurry lines

 Weight and Texture

-Real Hunter boots are made from vulcanized rubber which means that the boots have a decent weight to them.
+Real Hunter boots are made from vulcanized rubber, which means that the boots have a decent weight to them.
 The imitation boots are made from a much cheaper and thinner rubber which makes them feel very lightweight.
-The cheap rubber also has a rough texture, while the real boots will feel completely smooth.
+The cheap rubber also often has a rough texture, while the real boots will feel completely smooth.

 Authentic Colours